-Jaguars rule out CB Jalen Ramsey for game at Panthers
+Jags rule out Ramsey vs Panthers, want him to see specialist

 JACKSONVILLE, Fla.
-(AP) — The Jacksonville Jaguars have ruled out star cornerback Jalen Ramsey for Sunday’s game at Carolina.
+(AP) — The Jacksonville Jaguars will be without cornerback Jalen Ramsey for a second straight week, and now they want their disgruntled star to see a back specialist.

+Coach Doug Marrone ruled Ramsey out Friday, saying he has been “working extremely hard to get back with this low-back issue and it hasn’t been getting any better.”

+“I don’t know what the travel arrangements are, but Jalen’s always been someone that’s been extremely diligent in what he has to do to get back on the field,” Marrone said.
+“Been one of the toughest guys that I’ve coached when it comes down to injuries and fighting back from it.
+We’re just working day to day to get it better.”

-Ramsey sat out his seventh consecutive practice Friday and will miss his second straight game because of an apparent back injury.
-He hadn’t missed a game in his four-year NFL career until last week.
+Ramsey missed a seventh consecutive practice Friday and won’t play at Carolina (2-2).
+He was inactive for the first time in his four-year NFL career last week at Denver.
+The Jaguars (2-2) rallied to win in the final 90 seconds.

-Coach Doug Marrone said Ramsey likely will see a back specialist in the coming days.

-Second-year pro Tre Herndon will replace Ramsey in the starting lineup against the Panthers.
-Denver picked on Herndon last week.
+Second-year pro Tre Herndon will replace Ramsey in the starting lineup again.
+The Broncos picked on Herndon in Jacksonville’s 26-24 victory last week.

-Ramsey said on a weekly podcast starring NFL players that his back has been “extremely tight.”
+The two-time Pro Bowl selection said on a weekly podcast featuring NFL players that his back has been “extremely tight.”

 “It’s something I’ve had had to deal with over the course of my NFL career,” Ramsey told the Uninterrupted’s “17 Weeks” podcast this week.
 “At times, I’ve played through extreme pain or not practiced for weeks and tried to go out there and play.
 It’s something I’ve dealt with, so wasn’t able to go out there and put the product on the field that would have been beneficial for me or my teammates.”